lucidsoftware/lucid-programming-competition-2022/problems/FishCounting/description.md

 # Fish Counting
 ## Description
-You are the owner of sushi resturant and have a large delivery of fish arriving tommorrow.\
+You are the owner of sushi restaurant and have a large delivery of fish arriving tomorrow.\
-Unfortunately, the list of what you are recieving has become horribly scrambled, and you would like to figure out how many of each fish is arriving tomorrow.
+Unfortunately, the list of what you are receiving has become horribly scrambled, and you would like to figure out how many of each fish is arriving tomorrow.

 ## Input
 The input is a newline terminated string that contains the scrambled names of the fish arriving tomorrow.\
 The number of times a fish's name occurs within the scrambled string is how many of that fish is arriving tomorrow.\
-Additionally, all of the characters in the scrambled string correspond to a full fish name, in other words, you can assume that there are no extra or missing charcters in the input.
+Additionally, all of the characters in the scrambled string correspond to a full fish name, in other words, you can assume that there are no extra or missing characters in the input.

 Each fish contained within the scrambled string is one of six fish from the set below:\